-- iv.
-Providers, other CCOs, or subcontractors claiming costs for non-covered or non-chargeable services, supplies, or equipment disguised as covered items; - v.
-Providers, other CCOs, or subcontractors materially misrepresenting dates and descriptions of services provided, and the identity of the individual who provided the services or of the recipient of the services; - vi.
-Providers, other CCOs, or subcontractors duplicate billing of the Medicaid program or of the recipient that appears to be a deliberate attempt to obtain additional reimbursement; and - vii.
-Arrangements by providers, other CCOs, or subcontractors with employees, independent contractors, suppliers, and other various devices such as commissions and fee splitting that appear to be designed primarily to obtain or conceal illegal payments or additional reimbursement from Medicaid.
-Providers who consistently demonstrate a pattern of intentionally reporting encounters or services that did not occur.
-A pattern would be evident in any case where 20% or more of sampled or audited services are not supported by the documentation in the clinical records.
-This would include any suspected case where it appears that the provider knowingly or intentionally did not deliver the service or goods billed; - 1.
-The 20% threshold would also be used should a provider be suspected of consistently overstating or up coding levels of service; - viii.
+- 1. The 20% threshold would also be used should a provider be suspected of consistently overstating or up coding levels of service; - viii.
 Any suspected case where the provider, other CCOs, or subcontractors intentionally or recklessly billed UHA more than the usual charge to non-Medicaid recipients or other insurance programs; - ix.
 Any suspected case where the provider, other CCOs, or subcontractors purposefully altered, falsified, or destroyed clinical record documentation for the purpose of artificially inflating or obscuring his or her compliance rating or collecting Medicaid payments otherwise not due.
 This includes any deliberate misrepresentation or omission of fact that is material to the determination of benefits payable or services which are covered or should be rendered, including dates of service, charges or reimbursements from other sources, or the identity of the patient or provider; - x.
-Providers, other CCOs, or subcontractors who intentionally or recklessly make false statements about the credentials of persons rendering care to members or patients;
+Providers, other CCOs, or subcontractors who intentionally or recklessly make false statements about the credentials of persons rendering care to members or patients; - xi.
+Providers, other CCOs, or subcontractors who intentionally misrepresent medical information to justify referrals to other networks or out-of-network providers when they are obligated to provide the care themselves; - xii.
+Providers, other CCOs, or subcontractors who intentionally fail to render medically appropriate covered Services that they are obligated to provide to members or patients under their subcontracts with the Organization and under Oregon Health Plan (OHP) regulations; - xiii.
+Providers, other CCOs, or subcontractors who knowingly charge UHA members for services that are covered services or intentionally balance-bill a member the difference between the total fee-for-service charge and UHA's payment to the provider, in violation of OHA rules;

+district Policy Name: Fraud, Waste, and Abuse

 Department: Compliance Policy Number: CO1

-Version: 13 Creation Date: 5/1/2013
+Version: 15 Creation Date: 5/1/2013

 Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, Review Date: 1/12/16, 6/12/20

 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20,

-11/4/20
+11/4/20, 1/5/22, 4/19/22